thiagogomesverissimo/mestrado_ifusp/README.md

-Mestrado realizado no IFUSP 2010-2016.
+Mestrado realizado no IFUSP 2010-2016 (com break no meio).